XY gonadal dysgenesis: Related conditions

 Swyer syndrome represents one phenotypic result of a failure of the gonads to develop properly, and hence is part of a class of conditions termed gonadal dysgenesis.
 There are many forms of gonadal dysgenesis.

 Swyer syndrome is an example of a condition in which an externally unambiguous female body carries dysgenetic, atypical, or abnormal gonads.
 Other examples include complete androgen insensitivity syndrome, partial X chromosome deletions, lipoid congenital adrenal hyperplasia, and Turner syndrome.

 Treatment

 Upon diagnosis, estrogen and progestogen therapy is typically commenced, promoting the development of female characteristics.

 Hormone replacement therapy can also reduce the likelihood of osteoporosis.

 Epidemiology

 A 2017 study estimated that the incidence of Swyer syndrome is approximately 1 in 100,000 females.
 Fewer than 100 cases have been reported as of 2018.
 There are extremely rare instances of familial Swyer syndrome.

-History

-Swyer syndrome was first described by G. I. M. Swyer in 1955 in a report of two cases.